Monday, April 29, 2013

 1/2 c. grated parmesan

-Boil ziti in salted water til al dente and drain.
+Boil ziti in salted water until al dente and drain.
 Mix it with 1/2 the mozzarella and all of the cottage cheese.
 Spray a 13x9 pan (or two 8x8's) with Pam.
 Pour 1/2 the sauce into the dish.
 Layer in the ziti.
 Top with the second half of sauce.
 Sprinkle with parmesan and rest of mozzarella. *Cover with Pam sprayed foil and freeze here*

 Admire your handiwork - this is gonna be good!

 To cook: Thaw in fridge.
-Uncover and bake at 350 for 30-40 minutes til bubbly.
+Uncover and bake at 350 for 30-40 minutes 'til bubbly.

 Yum.
-Cheesy saucy pasta served with a salad and a smile (:
+Cheesy saucy pasta served with a salad and a smile. (:

 Monday, April 8, 2013